Hikaru Utada: 2017–2019: Label transfer to Sony Music, Hatsukoi and tour

-On April 17, 2018, a new single by Utada, "Hatsukoi", was unveiled in the drama Hana Nochi Hare ~Hanadan Next Season~ as an image song.
-It was the second song she delivered to the Hana Yori Dango drama series, after "Flavor of Life" in 2007.
+On April 17, 2018, the song "Hatsukoi", was unveiled in the drama Hana Nochi Hare: Hanadan Next Season.
+It was the second song Utada had collaborated on for the Hana Yori Dango drama series, after "Flavor of Life" in 2007.
 The single was released on May 30.
-On the next day, a single was announced for release on April 25 called "Play a Love Song", the theme song for Suntory Water SWITCH&SPARKLE.

-On June 27, Utada's seventh Japanese album Hatsukoi was released.
-It contained all previous six singles, for a total of 12 songs.
-A domestic concert tour, called Hikaru Utada Laughter in the Dark Tour 2018 was held from November 6 until December 9 (which was her 20th debut anniversary day), for a total of 12 dates at 6 different venues.
-The album debuted at number 1 in Oricon physical and digital weekly charts, with total sales combined of over 242,000.
+"Play a Love Song", the theme song for Suntory Water SWITCH&SPARKLE, was released on April 25.
+On June 27, Utada's seventh Japanese album Hatsukoi was released, their first under Epic.
+A domestic concert tour, called Hikaru Utada Laughter in the Dark Tour 2018 was held from November 6 until December 9, for a total of 12 dates at 6 different venues.
+The album debuted at number one on the Oricon physical and digital weekly charts, with total sales of over 242,000.

 On September 28, it was reported that Utada would release a single titled "Face My Fears" as the theme song for Kingdom Hearts III.
-She co-produced the song with American musicians Skrillex and Poo Bear.
-"Face My Fears" was released as a CD single on January 18, 2019, making it her first release on the format in eleven years since her 2008 single "Prisoner of Love".
-It was also her first release with original English songs since This Is the One in 2009.
-The song became her first US Billboard Hot 100 at number 98, and it peaked at number 9 in Hot Dance/Electronic Songs chart.
+They co-produced the song with American musicians Skrillex and Poo Bear.
+"Face My Fears" was released as a CD single on January 18, 2019, making it their first release on the format in eleven years since their 2008 single "Prisoner of Love".
+It was also their first release with original English songs since This Is the One in 2009.
+The song became their first US Billboard Hot 100 at number 98, and it peaked at number 9 in Hot Dance/Electronic Songs chart.

-On June 26, 2019, Utada's Laughter in the Dark tour film was released worldwide on Netflix, with English subtitles personally translated by the singer.

-On November 1, 2019, an Utada collaboration with singer-songwriter Sheena Ringo was released, called "Roman to Soroban LDN ver." ("The Sun and the Moon", in English).
+On June 26, 2019, Utada's Laughter in the Dark tour film was released worldwide on Netflix, with English subtitles translated by the singer.
+On November 1, 2019, an Utada collaboration with singer-songwriter Sheena Ringo was released, called "Roman to Soroban LDN ver." ("The Sun and the Moon").
 It was featured in Sheena's best-of album Apple of Universal Gravity.
 An alternative version of the song, called "Roman to Soroban TYO ver.", was available on November 25.
-On November 27, 2019, Utada released the first single in over a year with "Shonen Jidai".
+On November 27, 2019, Utada released "Shonen Jidai".
 It appears as track number 5 on the Inoue Yosue Tribute album.
-She also included a live rendition of the song on her 2003 DVD UH Live Streaming 20 Dai wa Ikeike!